Updated: Jul 14, 2022

 After all, this is what you call progress, right?
 Yes, it is progress in the right direction.
 But given this was shipped out into the world without any formal and exhaustive testing, there could be issues not yet uncovered further hampered by the lack of promulgation from the FAA.
 Harris did perform some testing with legacy airborne equipment before the cut over and found no problems.
 But it wasn't an exhaustive test and it did not test all equipment.
 Keep an eye on that age of the data and note any weirdness that you may see.
 Report any unusual situations to your vendor so they can address any glitches that might be lurking in their software.
 Enjoy!

 A big thanks to John Ferrara and Heather Reeves for their input.
-And if you want to learn more about aviation weather, consider purchasing the newest and most complete aviation weather book called Pilot Weather: From Solo to the Airlines.
+And if you want to learn more about aviation weather, consider purchasing the newest and most complete aviation weather book called Pilot Weather: From Solo to the Airlines or The Skew-T log (p) and Me: A primer for pilots eBook.

 Most pilots are weatherwise, but some are otherwise™